On the use of Slater-type spinor orbitals in Dirac-Hartree-Fock method. Results for hydrogen-like atoms with super$-$critical nuclear charge: Introduction

-with, $\epsilon_{i}$ is the orbital energy of the $i^{\text{ th}}$ molecular spinor, $F_{pq}$ are the elements of the relativistic Dirac$-$Fock matrix.\\ Considering the spinors basis and the notation used in this paper the Eq. (\ref{eq:35_DHFRFOUREXP1}) explicitly is written as, \onecolumngrid
+with, $\epsilon_{i}$ is the orbital energy of the $i^{\text{ th}}$ molecular spinor, $F_{pq}$ represent the elements of the relativistic Dirac$-$Fock matrix. \\ The atomic spinors are the four$-$component vectors \cite{22_Dirac_1930, 21_Grant_2007} whose components are the scalar wave$-$functions,